I-had-a-bad-idea/DocGen/docs/main.md

     return LANGUAGES.get(suffix) != None
 ### Purpose
-Checks if a file is supported based on its extension.
+A function to check if a file is supported for documentation generation.

 ### Details
-Not specified.
+This function checks if the file extension is in the `ignored_languages` list or not.
+If it is, the function returns False indicating that the file should be ignored.
+Otherwise, it checks if the file extension exists in the `LANGUAGES` dictionary and returns True if it does.

 ### Usage
-Used in the `get_files_for_folder` function to filter files by language.
+The function is called by the `get_files_for_path` function to determine which files need documentation generation.

+### Limitations
+- The function may not handle all possible file extensions correctly, and additional entries may need to be added to the `LANGUAGES` dictionary as new languages are supported.

 ---

 ## is_allowed_folder ![function](https://img.shields.io/badge/function-green?style=flat)

-- **Defined on lines:** 63–72
+- **Defined on lines:** 78–91
 - **Symbol kind:** function

 ### Definition